 Today, almost all major manufacturing and services industries run their own graduate trainee programs to inculcate the above mentioned trades in the newly inducted graduates.
 However, Department of Industrial and Manufacturing Engineering has designed its curricula to give its graduates a head start by including courses like Manufacturing Processes, Industrial Materials, Hydraulics and Pneumatics, Engineering Economics, Communication Skills, Operations Research, Production & Operations Management, Total Quality Management, Entrepreneurship, Social & Ethical Aspects in Engineering, Finite Element Analysis, Maintenance Engineering & Management and Production Tooling Design to name a few.

 All the previous BSc.
-IME Programm are accredited by PEC upto session 2014. (please visit detail)
+IME Programm are accredited by PEC upto session 2017 (Level ll). (please visit detail)

 The department offers the following programs: